TJHeaton/carbondate/README.md

 ```

 <img src="man/figures/README-plot_mean_rate-1.png" alt="" width="100%" />
-This estimated rate, and changes within it, can be interpreted
+This estimated sample occurrence rate, and changes within it, can be
-equivalently to methods of calendar age summarisation.
+interpreted equivalently to methods of calendar age summarisation.